 Dog training provides dogs with the basic good manners we all want in our community—from the polite greeting when guests arrive, to walking nicely on the leash, to coming when called.
 Beware, dog training is unregulated in Australia, and there are trainers who continue to use dog training methods that are now considered inhumane and out of date.

-There are many benefits of dog training for you and your dog.
-Here are our top 6 benefits of dog training:
+Many benefits of dog training for you and your dog

-- Having a trained dog is a joy for both you and your dog
+- Having a trained dog is a joy to both you and your dog